node-gh/gh/README.md

 * Open an issue.

     ```
-gh is --number 1 --open
+gh is 1 --open
     ```
 * Close an issue.

     ```
-gh pr --number 1 --close
+gh pr 1 --close
     ```

 * Open or close an issue that you've sent to someone.

     ```
-gh pr --number 1 --close --user eduardolundgren
+gh pr 1 --close --user eduardolundgren
     ```

 ### 4. List